-The men wore long hair which were tied with a red piece of cloth and decorated with feathers of peacock or other colourful birds.
+The men wore long hair which was tied with a red piece of cloth and decorated with feathers of a peacock or other colourful birds.
 Both men and women wore minimal garments.
 Since their area was infested with wild beasts such as tigers, elephants and bears, they lived together in a very unhygienic environment which often led to epidemics.
 Theoretically, each of the Kondh tribes sprung from a common father and it is governed by a patriarch who represents the common ancestor.
-The patriarch was also the head priest who could explain the cause of natural calamity.
+The patriarch was also the head priest who could explain the cause of the natural calamity.

 Natural calamities and epidemics that destroyed their crops and broke their confidence – they began to attribute to the deities, dead ancestors and sorcery.
 To escape from these misfortunes they developed magico-rituals administered by the priest, named as Jani.
 Human sacrifice was the most sought after rites among the Kondhs.
 It was a means of propitiating the earth goddess whose favours were needed to maintain the fertility of the soil.
 The Kondhs believed that the blood of the victims caused the redness of the turmeric, an important crop and his fears brought the rains.

 According to their folklore, the earth was originally a crude and unstable mass unfit for the comfortable habitation of humankind.
 It was not conducive for agriculture too.
 Then the earth goddess ordered to split human blood before her and the Kondhs compiled with this demand by sacrificing a child.
 Then the soil became firm and productive herewith and the goddess ordered men to repeat the rite year after year.